elix/elix.org/content/AriaListMixin.md

   indicates that screen readers do exist which require this behavior.

 * When an item's selection state changes, `AriaListMixin` reflects its new state in its `aria-selected` attribute.
-This is done in the [symbols.itemSelected](symbols#itemSelected) method, which is automatically invokes by `SingleSelectionMixin`, or the component author can invoke that method manually.